nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Edits an existing booking in the booking system.

 Format: `edit_booking INDEX [b/BOOKER_EMAIL] [v/VENUE_NAME] [d/DESCRIPTION] [bs/DATETIME] [be/DATETIME] [t/TAG]`
-* Edits the venue with the specified `INDEX`.
+* Edits the booking at the specified `INDEX`.
 * At least one of the optional fields must be provided.
 The field(s) provided will replace the data in the existing field(s) of the specified booking.
-* It is allowed that the provided field(s) match the data in the existing field(s) of a specified booking.
+* It is allowed that the provided field(s) match the data in the corresponding existing field(s) of the specified booking.
 * The provision of an empty `DESCRIPTION` field is accepted.

-Examples:
-* `edit_venue vo/Lab max/30 d/Used for experiments` edits the venue that currently has the venue name `Lab`.
-The venue's maximum capacity is edit to `30`.
-* `edit_venue vo/Victoria Hall d/` edits the venue that currently has the venue name `Victoria Hall`.
-The venue's description, if any, is made empty.

 Examples:
 * `edit_booking 1 b/janetan@gmail.com` edits the booking that currently has an index of `1`.
 The email of the booker belonging to this booking is edited to `janetan@gmail.com`.